Ida Haendel: Performing career

 After performing the Sibelius concerto in Helsinki in 1949, she received a letter from the composer.
 "You played it masterfully in every respect," Sibelius wrote, adding: "I congratulate myself that my concerto has found an interpreter of your rare standard."

 Haendel made annual tours of Europe, and also appeared regularly in South America and Asia.

 Living in Montreal, Canada from 1952 to 1989, her collaborations with Canadian orchestras made her a key celebrity of Canadian musical life.
-As a British subject resident in Canada, she acquired Canadian citizenship.
+As a British subject resident in Canada, she automatically acquired Canadian citizenship.
 Performing with the London Philharmonic in 1973, she was the first Western soloist invited to China following the Cultural Revolution.
 Although she worked particularly with Sergiu Celibidache, she was also associated with Sir Thomas Beecham, Sir Adrian Boult, Sir Eugene Goossens, Sir Malcolm Sargent, Charles Munch, Otto Klemperer, Sir Georg Solti, Vladimir Ashkenazy, Bernard Haitink, Rafael Kubelík, Lorin Maazel, Zubin Mehta and Sir Simon Rattle, with whom she recorded the Elgar and Sibelius violin concertos.

+Esteemed music critic Tully Potter said of her, "In concertos, she ruled supreme among female players."

 In 1993, she made her concert début with the Berliner Philharmoniker.
 In 2006 she performed for Pope Benedict XVI at the former Nazi concentration camp Auschwitz-Birkenau.
 Later engagements include a tribute concert at London's National Gallery in honour of Dame Myra Hess's War Memorial Concerts and an appearance at the Sagra Musicale Malatestiana Festival in 2010.
 Haendel's violin was a Stradivarius of 1699.
 Haendel had lived in Miami, Florida, for many years and was actively involved in the Miami International Piano Festival.

+Haendel performed many concerts and tours with pianist Ronald Turini, a native of Montreal, including sonatas of Brahms and Franck.